argusdusty/argusdusty.github.io/PredictIt/negrisk.md

 ![Trades](trades.png)

-Above you can see the trades done to get to negative risk.
+Above you can see the trades done to get to negative risk in that market.

-The first trade cost $14.35 in shares, and because those were the only shares owned your risk was $14.35, so PredictIt subtracted $14.35 from available balance.
+The first trade cost $14.35 in shares, and because those were the only shares owned the risk was $14.35, so PredictIt subtracted $14.35 from available balance.

 The second trade, however, reduced the overall risk.
 The cost of the shares would have been $49, but instead the maximum possible loss following the purchase was $13.45.
-The risk had decreased by $0.9, so PredictIt, instead of charging $49, credits you $0.9.
+The risk decreased by $0.9, so PredictIt, instead of charging $49, credits you back $0.9.

-The third trade decreased the risk further from $13.45 to ($6.854), a net decrease of $20.304, so instead of charging $165.44, the cost of the shares, PredictIt credits you back $20.304.
+The third trade puts it at negative risk.
+From $13.45 to ($6.854), a net decrease of $20.304.
+So instead of charging $165.44, the cost of the shares, PredictIt credits you back $20.304.

 The total amount paid for those 3 trades was negative $6.854, leaving you with more than you started with.

-But we can do slightly better:
+But we can do even better:

 ![Preview Menu](preview.png)

 Above is the Preview menu before you submit an offer (mentioned in point 2 for "Basic Tips To Minimize Your Risk" above) for a trade order done to decrease the risk even further.
 By buying those 136 'No' shares you would be credited an additional $1.224.
-If it had been 137 shares the amount would be $0.405, and if it had been 135 shares the amount would have been $1.215 so 136 is the optimal number to buy there.
+If it was been 137 shares the amount would be $0.405, and if it was been 135 shares the amount would have been $1.215 so 136 is the optimal number to buy there.
 This puts the negative risk up to a total of $8.078.

 ## Math Time